huBioinfo/CytoTalk/README.md

 * A **comma-delimited “.csv”** file containing scRNA-Seq data for **each cell type** under study.
 Each file contains the **ln-transformed normalized scRNA-Seq data** for a cell type with rows as genes (GENE SYMBOL) and columns as cells.
 The files should be named as: **scRNAseq_Fibroblasts.csv**, **scRNAseq_Macrophages.csv**, **scRNAseq_EndothelialCells.csv**, **scRNAseq_CellTypeName.csv** …

+* A **“LigandReceptor_Human.txt” or "LigandReceptor_Mouse.txt"** file listing all known ligand-receptor pairs.
+The first column (ligand) and the second column (receptor) are separated by a tab (/t).
+Currently, 1942 and 1855 ligand-receptor pairs are provided for human and mouse, respectively.

 * A **“TwoCellTypes.txt”** file indicating the two cell types between which the signaling network is predicted.
 Please make sure that the cell type names should be consistent with scRNA-Seq data files above.

 * A **“Species.txt”** file indicating the species from which the scRNA-Seq data are generated.
 Currently, “Human” and “Mouse” are supported.